AllKind/ipset-bash-completion/README.md

 ---

-When deleting elements from one of the following set types:
-**hash:ip hash:net hash:ip,port hash:ip,port,ip hash:ip,port,net hash:net,port hash:net,iface**
-the environment variable **_IPSET_COMPL_DEL_MODE** is queried to decide how to complete.
+When deleting elements from any but list:set set types: the environment variable **_IPSET_COMPL_DEL_MODE** is queried to decide how to complete.
 If it is set to 'members' it will list the members of the set.
 If it is set to 'spec' it will follow the format of a port specification ([proto:]port).